BBK-SDP-2015-emassa01/individual/README.md

 Each statement of a program must be labeled with a different identifer.
 Each of s1, s2, and r is an integer in the range 0. . .
 31 and refers to one of the 32 registers in the machine that executes language SML.

 SML uses Java refection to create the instances of the subclasses.
 The SML language to be extended without having to modify the original code.

-ERROR CHECKING
-Duplicate labels are not allowed.
-Registers are only allowed in the range 0-31

-TESTING
-As the project required the modification of existing code, there was no Test Driven Development.

-I started testing this project using System.out.println statements and this was more comprehensively tested with the use of J-Unit tests which helped to identify the sources of code-errors.

 Thanks & Enjoy!